refining helical structure - strange FSC curve behavior

 Justin

-In reply to by justin.kollman
+In reply to fixed the problem by justin.kollman

 Hi Justin,